digitalCanine/todo-cli/README.md

 cd todo-cli/src
 ```

+To launch, simply use the command ```java Main.java''' in the '''src''' folder.

 ---
 ## Note
 It is reccomended that you assign an alias via your prefered shell for easier access to the todo list.